clicube/prometheus-network-exporter/README.md

-# prometheus-nmap-exporter
+# prometheus-network-exporter

-Show nmap result for grafana-agent in my house
+Show network info for grafana-agent in my house